ethanmathw/ethanmathw/README.md

 # Hi there👋 I'm Ethan Mathew

+I am an aspiring data scientist/software engineer with a strong foundation in computer science and statistics, complemented by hands-on experience in data analytics, machine learning, and software development.

+---

-**🎓 Computer Science and Statistics Student**
+###🎓 Computer Science and Statistics Student**
 University of Illinois Urbana Champaign | Grainger School of Engineering
 📅 Expected Graduation: May 2026

----

-Aspiring data scientist/software engineer with a strong foundation in computer science and statistics, complemented by hands-on experience in data analytics, machine learning, and software development.

 ### 💼 Professional Experience
 - **Expedia Group | Data Science and Analytics Intern**